Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems

 \section{Conclusion}

-By studying the Lyapunov exponent fluctuations, and treating the exponents as eigenvalues that characterize the nature of the classical dynamics (chaotic, quasi-periodic and periodic), in this paper we provided numerical evidence for the existence of level repulsion akin to the RMT GOE ensemble in the ac+dc dissipatively driven Frenkel-Kontorova model.
+By studying the Lyapunov exponent fluctuations, and treating the exponents as eigenvalues that characterize the nature of the classical dynamics (chaotic, quasi-periodic, and periodic), in this paper, we provided numerical evidence for the existence of level repulsion akin to the RMT GOE ensemble in the ac+dc dissipatively driven Frenkel-Kontorova model.
 The normalized Lyapunov exponent spectrum, Lyapunov exponent spacings, and consecutive Lyapunov exponent spacing ratio consistently indicate the presence of both \textit{uncorrelated} and \textit{correlated} statistics features in this model.
-Furthermore, the extensive numerical study of large parameter space revealed an extremely rich and varied dynamical phases.
+Furthermore, the extensive numerical study of large parameter space revealed rich and varied dynamical phases.
 In the strictly overdamped regime (when particle masses $m \! \to \!
-0$) the particles trajectories show avoided crossing behavior, whereas deep inside the underdamped regime and for a particular parameter set we identified persistent trajectory crossing behavior.
+0$) the particle trajectories show avoided crossing behavior, whereas deep inside the underdamped regime and for a particular parameter set we identified persistent trajectory crossing behavior.
 We show that these two regimes have Poisson and almost Wigner GOE distributed Lyapunov exponent spacings, respectively.

-Our research is a step forward to potentially explaining why classical dynamical models, such as Josephson junction array models that are subjected to external radiation (which represent related systems to the dissipatively driven Frenkel-Kontorova model), are able to capture quantum phenomena so well \cite{OBBook,Ustinov,Pfeiffer_Abdumalikov_Schuster_Ustinov_2008,Rahmonov_Tekić_Mali_Irie_Shukrinov_2020}.
+Our research is a step forwards to potentially explaining why classical dynamical models, such as Josephson junction array models subjected to external radiation (which represent related systems to the dissipatively driven Frenkel-Kontorova model), can capture quantum phenomena so well \cite{OBBook,Ustinov,Pfeiffer_Abdumalikov_Schuster_Ustinov_2008,Rahmonov_Tekić_Mali_Irie_Shukrinov_2020}.
 In particular, the underlying statistics (Lyapunov exponents in classical, and eigenvalues in the quantum case) seem to be guided by the same universal features.
-This opens new interesting directions in this and related fields of research.
+This opens a new and interesting direction in this and related fields of research.